 - 6.60 Land at Brackenway is a 13.7 ha urban extension to the north of Formby that is capable of accommodating around 286 dwellings.
 This site has the ability to provide substantial benefits to the local area, including mitigating existing flood risk problems, providing a new signal controlled junction onto the Formby Bypass, and major ecological benefits. - 6.61 Just under half of the site is in Flood Zones 2 and 3, where ordinarily land would not be allocated for development consistent with the 'Sequential Test'.
 However, national planning guidance states that in some cases other sustainability criteria can outweigh flood risk issues.
 In this case, the site can be developed in a way that will substantially reduce existing flood risk, particularly to properties on Hawksworth Drive, and new dwellings can be made safe from flood risk by raising the level of the land.
 These benefits, in addition to the significant ecological and traffic / highways benefits, justify the allocation of the site. - 6.62 The requirements set out above will ensure that the existing surface water flood risk to properties on Hawksworth Drive is significantly reduced.
 This will be secured by the creation of new flood water storage areas adjacent to the Formby Bypass, improvements to existing defences, and other mitigation measures.
-The flood risk mitigation scheme implemented as part of the development must be managed and maintained in perpetuity. - 6.63 The site is currently identified as a Local Wildlife Site.
+The flood risk mitigation scheme implemented as part of the development must be managed and maintained in perpetuity. - 6.63 The site is currently designated as a Local Wildlife Site (LWS).
+However, over 50% of the LWS will be lost as a result of this allocation.
+The management of the remaining 7.9 hectares within the LWS as managed grassland and wetland habitats will provide a major ecological enhancement to the existing site.
+This will constitute a significant net ecological benefit.
+The site is currently identified as a Local Wildlife Site.
 However, the provision of 7.9 hectares of managed grassland and wetland habitats will provide a major ecological enhancement.
 This will constitute a significant net ecological benefit. - 6.64 A new signal controlled junction must also be provided to the Formby Bypass to facilitate access into the site.
 The site layout should ensure that a direct through route to other parts of Formby is not created, to discourage 'rat running'.